Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 What will happen at the next rate meeting on December 11?

-With one double-cut slipped under the door, some experts are calling for another one at the last BoC meeting of 2024.
+With one double-cut slipped under the door, some experts call for another such move at the last BoC meeting of 2024.

 I'm not ready to go beyond another 0.25% cut for that decision.
 Rates need to come down, but going too fast risks flaring inflation once again — especially with new U.S.-related concerns on the economic horizon.